nova-framework/docs/the-basics/controllers.md

-# Controllers

 Controllers are the bread and butter of the framework they control when a model is used and equally when to include a view for output.
 A controller is a class with methods, these methods are the outputted pages when used in conjunction with routes.

 A method can be used for telling a view to show a page or outputting a data stream such as XML or a JSON array.
 Put simply they are the logic behind your application.

-Controllers can be placed in sub folders relative to the root of the Controllers folder, each class located in sub folders must have it's own namespace to for instance a sub folder called Admin and a class called Users should have a namespace of Controllers\\Admin
+Controllers can be placed in sub folders relative to the root of the Controllers folder, each class located in sub folders must have it's own namespace to for instance a sub folder called Admin and a class called Users should have a namespace of App\Controllers\Admin

 Controllers are created inside the app/Controllers folder.
 To create a controller, create a new file, the convention is to StudlyCaps without any special characters or spaces.
 Each word of the filename should start with a capital letter.
 For instance: AddOns.php.

-Controllers will always use a namespace of Controllers, if the file is directly located inside the controllers folder.
+Controllers will always use a namespace of App\Controllers, if the file is directly located inside the controllers folder.
 If the file is in another folder that folder name should be part of the name space.

-For instance a controller called blog located in app/Controllers/Blog would have a namespace of Controllers\\Blog
+For instance a controller called blog located in app/Controllers/Blog would have a namespace of App\Controllers\Blog</p>

 Controllers need to use the main Controller; they extend it, the syntax is: